mlibrary/about-ebc/src/content/invest.md

 ### Investment Options

-#### 2024-2025 Transitional Collection
+#### 2025-2027 Sustaining Collection

-Commitment to purchase the 2024 and 2025 frontlists (aiming for 75% open access each year).
-Libraries will own the restricted titles in perpetuity as they become available and will have term access to the backlist through end of 2025.
+Commitment to purchase the 2025, 2026, and 2027 frontlists (aiming for 75% open access each year).
+Libraries will own the restricted titles in perpetuity as they become available and will have term access to the backlist through end of 2027.
 Upfront or annual billing allowed.
-The prices shown below for the Transitional Collection includes an embedded 15% discount off the total price of buying each year separately (assuming a 2.5% annual increase).
+The prices shown below for the Sustaining Collection includes an embedded 15% discount off the total price of buying each year separately (assuming a 2.5% annual increase).

 <table class="table table-bordered">
     <thead class="thead-light">